 Their ancestors lived deep within the earth, and these industrious creatures are happiest in the garden.
 They spread gnomish earth magic to help flowers grow, and bring in helpful animals such as toads and hedgehogs to eat pests.

-Gnomes arrive in the 16th century, about the middle of the German Renaissance, in Switzerland.
+Gnomes arrive in the 16th century, during the German Renaissance, in Switzerland.
 They're described by physician, alchemist, philosopher Paracelsus as linked to one of the four essential elements, Earth, and its alpine rumblings.

 Although their completely chthonic existence is gone, garden gnomes still have a strong bond with the Earth.
 They bring helpful minerals to the surface and encourage fruiting fungi, which break up the soil and distribute nutrients.